ABOUT HONOR FLIGHT

 Your generous support allows us to accomplish our goal of honoring our Veterans!

 Honor Flight of the Ozarks is a member of the Honor Flight Network

 Board of Directors

-Chris Stark – Co-Founder, Director & President Attorney, Christopher Stark Law Office
+Chris Stark – Co-Founder, Director & Board President, Attorney, Christopher Stark Law Office

-Steve Bach - Director & Vice President President and CEO, Bach Medical Supply
+Steve Bach - Director & Board Vice President, President and CEO, Bach Medical Supply

-Douglas Evans – Co-Founder, Director, Secretary & Treasurer Attorney, Evans and Green LLP
+Douglas Evans – Co-Founder, Director, Board Secretary & Treasurer Attorney, Evans and Green LLP

 Richard A. "Dick" Boyce, Commander USN Retired

 Written by a retired Naval officer with 32 years service in the submarine community.
 Cdr.
 Boyce's daughter, Dee, is a guardian with Honor Flight South Florida.
 She asked him to write a poem for a veteran whom she accompanied on her first HF to DC.

 Since that time the poem has received wide distribution and numerous accolades from persons such as senator Bob Dole and both presidents Bush.
 It has been published in "Leatherneck" magazine and Cdr.
 Boyce has received numerous positive comments from Veterans from each service and throughout the US.
 Cdr.
 Boyce's greatest moment was when a tearful Vet told him he had waited all of his life to hear what the poem says.